GOP struggles to govern despite a monopoly in Washington

 "We were a 10-year opposition party where being against things was easy to do.
 You just had to be against it," Ryan told reporters after canceling the vote.
 "And now, in three months' time, we try to go to governing where we actually have to get ... people to agree with each other."

-Ryan's toughest opponents were the 30 or so members of the House Freedom Caucus, the hardliners widely expected to be marginalized after Trump won, but instead a bloc that showed its strength.
-The GOP owes its majority numbers to the brand of conservatism born in opposition to the 2010 health care law, the tea partyers and non-conformists like Sens.
+Ryan's toughest opponents were the Freedom Caucus, the hardliners widely expected to be marginalized after Trump won, but instead a bloc that showed its strength.
+The GOP owes its majority numbers to the brand of conservatism born in opposition to the 2010 health care law, the tea partyers and nonconformists like Sens.
 Rand Paul of Kentucky and Ted Cruz of Texas.

 After all that winning, former Republican National Committee Chairman Haley Barbour cast the GOP as an expansive party with multiple factions.
 But the former Mississippi governor said Republicans must produce something for the electorate because they "have told the American people from Day One" they would.